alienth/torstatus/doc/INSTALL.rst

 2: Installing TorStatus
 -----------------------
-If you have not done so already, get the most recent stable version of
+If you have not done so already, get the most preview of TorStatus:
-TorStatus:

     | $ git clone https://github.com/dcalderon/TorStatus
+    | $ git checkout preview

 Now change directory to TorStatus/status and edit config.template such that TorStatus can connect to the database just built.
 Save these changes